Adolescents' Developmental Challenges in Single-Parent Families

 Quantitative Study(ies)

 Objective: Single-parent families are considered family structures in which only one parent, who may be the father or mother, is living and raising their children.
-Many challenges faced by adolescents living in single-parent households, including psychological, behavioral, emotional, economic, and educational issues, may influence their overall well-being, resilience, and academic performance.
+Many challenges faced by adolescents living in single-parent households in the domains of psychological, behavioral, emotional, economic, and educational may influence their overall well-being, resilience, and academic performance.
 Aims: to assess developmental challenges faced by adolescent students from single-parent households.
-Additionally, to identify the association between adolescent challenges and the sociodemographic characteristics of the participants.
+To identify the association between adolescent challenges and the sociodemographic characteristics of the participants.

 Methods and Materials: A descriptive cross-sectional study design was employed from November 1, 2025, to March 20, 2025.
-This study was conducted in Babylon Province, Iraq, with 222 secondary school students.
-Data was gathered through a modified questionnaire and analyzed electronically by using SPSS, version 22.
+The study was conducted in Babylon Province, Iraq, among 222 secondary school students.
+Data were gathered through a modified questionnaire and analyzed electronically using SPSS, version 22.

-Findings: The study shows that 62.6% of the study sample were between the ages of 12 and 15 years old, with 67.6% being male and 27.0% from the second intermediate grade.
-The overall assessment of challenges for 58.6% of the sample was moderate.
+Findings: The study revealed that 62.6% of the sample were between 12 and 15 years old, with 67.6% being male and 27.0% from the second intermediate grade.
+The overall assessment of challenges was moderate for 58.6% of the sample.

-Conclusion: Moderate challenges are faced by adolescent students from single-parent families, and there is a significant correlation between these challenges and class level, family income, mother's education, and the gender of the single parent.
-It is recommended that every school involve both academic and counselling units to address the issues of students from single-parent families and provide psychological and emotional, as well as financial and educational, support.
+Conclusion: Moderate challenges faced adolescent students from single-parent families, and there is a significant correlation between challenges and class level, family income, mother's education, and gender of the single parent.
+It is recommended that every school should involve academic and counselling units to address issues of students who come from single-parent families and provide psychological and emotional, financial, and educational support.
 Counsellors should be adequately prepared to deal with the different difficulties that they may face with students from single-parent families.